Instructions for using Node.js on FI

 chmod u+x cgi-node.cgi

-Then in it we change the path to the Node.js binary on the first line to
+Then we change the path to the Node.js binary on the first line to

 /usr/bin/node

-and set the path to the directory with the session files (variable
+and set the path to the session files directory (variable

 SessionPath